-- The active ingredient, “mitogenic stimulation factor”, gets active around 80 degrees Celsius (176 Fahrenheit).
-The effectiveness will be lost if the nest is boiled directly at more than 80 degrees Celsius.
+- The active ingredient, the “mitogenic stimulation factor”, gets active around 80 degrees celsius (176 Fahrenheit).
+The effectiveness will be lost if the nest is boiled directly at more than 80 degrees celsius.
 Hence, once the pot of water boils, reduce the heat and let it simmer.

 You may prefer to use an electronic stewing pot or slow cooker for convenience.
-Just adjust the heat intensity to a low level.
-You can keep the bird’s nest at a warm temperature too so that you can serve to family members any time.
+Simply adjust the heat intensity to a low level.

-Do NOT use a microwave for bird’s nest soup, as it applies direct heat to the nest and may damage nutrients.
+Avoid using a microwave for bird’s nest soup as it applies heat directly to the nest and may damage the nutrients.

-- 1 piece of BirdNest (a whole nest of 8 gram for 1-2 servings)
+- 1 piece of bird’s nest (a whole nest of 8g for 1-2 servings)

 - 1 bowl of water

-- A few pieces of rock sugar to taste (you can use less sugar for less sweet)
+- A few pieces of rock sugar to taste (you can use less sugar if you prefer it less sweet)

-- OR organic raw honey instead of sugar.
+- An alternative of organic raw honey instead of sugar

-Optional Ingredients to add, to improve the tonics.
+Optional ingredients to add to improve the tonic:

-- Bird nest comes in dried form, soak it overnight, for 8 hours.
-The end reason is a soft, expanded, fibrous gelatin mixture.
+- Bird nest comes in dried form.
+Soak it overnight for 8 hours.
+The end result is a soft, expanded, and fibrous gelatin mixture.

-- If there are any impurities such as feathers, pluck it out with tweezers.
+- If there are any impurities such as feathers, pluck them out with tweezers.

 - Add the bird’s nest, one bowl of water, and other ingredients (such as red dates, dried longan, wolfberries or ginseng) into a small bowl and cover with a lid.

-- Pour water into the pot, making sure half of your bowl is submerged in the water.
+- Pour water into the pot while making sure half of your bowl is submerged in the water.

-- Start the heat, and observe that the water in the large pot is boiling, then cover the pot with a pot lid.
+- Turn on the heat, and if you observe that the water in the large pot is boiling, cover the pot with a pot lid.

 - Leave the pot to boil for fifteen minutes.